sfshaw/bootcamp357/README.md

   - Collaborate:
     - It is absolutely necessary to work with others to understand the material.
     - The best way to learn is to teach.
-    - Obviously, plaigurism is stupid and hurts yourself.
+    - Obviously, plagiarism is stupid and hurts yourself.
 If your intention is avoid putting effort into your education, frankly, you should go back to eating dirt.
     - You __MUST__ follow your professors' guidelines for working together or separately.
     - Communicating the concepts of the materials to others is vitally important for your own understanding.
 Arguably, teaching someone else a concept is the only way to prove you understand it.
 - Continue learning after 357:
-  - It took two more C classes after 357 for me to feel comfortable in the langauge.
+  - It took two more C classes after 357 for me to feel comfortable in the language.
   - 357 is a stepping stone to doing things with C. No one expects you to be awesome at something the first time.

 ## Disclaimer